Housing Information 2014-2015

-SUNY Fredonia is committed to providing students with excellent living facilities conducive to adequate study and a fulfilling sense of community.
-There are thirteen residence halls on the SUNY Fredonia campus, including corridor and suite-style buildings.
-To take a virtual tour please visit the Office of Residence Life's Virtual Tour Page..
+Fredonia is committed to providing students with excellent living facilities conducive to adequate study and a fulfilling sense of community.
+There are thirteen residence halls on the Fredonia campus, including corridor and suite-style buildings.
+To take a virtual tour please visit the Office of Residence Life's Virtual Tour Page.

 Freshmen are required to live on campus in one of the thirteen residence halls.
-But this is no hardship!
 Students get free Internet, free cable television, free local telephone service, free pick up and delivery of mail, and use of the free clothes washers and dryers.
-Besides all that, the residence halls are very safe because only students who live in the building can enter by swiping their FRED (SUNY Fredonia Identification) Card.
+Besides all that, the residence halls are very safe because only students who live in the building can enter by swiping their FRED (Fredonia Identification) Card.
 All residence halls have a policy that requires guests to sign in after 9 p.m.
 A Resident Director, often referred to as the "RD", resides within the resident hall.
 The RD is assisted by Resident Assistants or "RAs".
 Resident Assistants are upper classmen students who live on the floors.
 They are a support network to assist you any time of the day.

-The International Education Center will provide you with temporary bedding your first few nights at SUNY Fredonia, but you will want to buy pillows, bedding, and towels of your own once you get here.
+International Student Services will provide you with temporary bedding your first few nights at Fredonia, but you will want to buy pillows, bedding, and towels of your own once you get here.

 For more information, please visit the Office of Residence Life.
 This office is responsible for all residence halls, Internet connections within residence halls, and other services.

 Although freshman and sophomore students are required to live on campus, juniors and seniors may choose to live off campus.
 The Student Association Office in the Williams Center can provide a listing of available rental units in the Fredonia area along with relevant information such as rent cost, landlords, deposit requirements, number of bedrooms.
 Additionally, the Student Association offers an electronic listing: The Housing Registry.